decredcommunity/events/20191220-Bitcoin-Embassy-Mexico-City.md

 **People who know about Decred get to know more.**

 ## Goals
 - Strengthen relations with Bitcoin Embassy Mexico where they often attend crypto meetings and talks about economy.
 - Talk to the public about Decred, especially knowing what they know so far.
 - Talk about Decred with very active members in the ecosystem as co-founders of important exchanges in Mexico City and eliminate any doubts about Decred and discuss the proposal for LATAM.
-- People who know Decred, talk to answer questions about the project.

 ## Evaluation
 - The Decred team participated very well, @francov\_ , @victorarubin and @luisantoniocrag_ talked all night about Decred with most of event attendees.

 ## Learnings & Outcomes
 - Mexican exchanges are increasingly interested in Decred, especially with Decred's growth plan in LATAM 2020.
 We hope to have more conversations soon.
+- People who know the project now have a deeper knowledge about Decred's government.

 ## Media